Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 The Riemann-Roch theorem for higher $K$-theory of quasi-projective schemes is arguably one of the most important and deep results in algebraic geometry.
 The famous result of Riemann and Roch that computes the dimension of the space of sections of a line bundle on a Riemann surface in terms of its topological invariants, is a special case of this.
 The celebrated index theorem of Atiyah and Singer that computes the index of elliptic operators on a compact manifold, is a differential geometric avatar of the Riemann-Roch theorem.

 One reason for the outstanding nature of the Grothendieck-Riemann-Roch theorem is that it identifies two seemingly very different theories in algebraic geometry in a functorial way.
-One of these ($K$-theory) is abstractly defined and hence is much less accessible, and hence, much harder to compute while the other (higher Chow groups) is described in terms of explicit generators and relations and hence, in principle, more computable.
+One of these (algebraic $K$-theory) is abstractly defined as the higher homotopy groups of the classifying space of a category, and hence, is often very hard to compute while the other (higher Chow groups) is described in terms of explicit generators and relations, and hence, in principle, is often more computable.

 Many of the recent works in moduli theory seek a version of the Riemann-Roch theorem for algebraic stacks.
 For instance, in Gromov-Witten theory, the virtual cycles, whose degrees give rise to the Gromov-Witten invariants, are the Chern classes of vector bundles on a moduli space (see \cite{Behrend}).
 These vector bundles can be lifted to virtual vector bundles on the moduli stack, and the Riemann-Roch theorem can then be used to compute the degrees of the virtual cycles.
 Note that these stacks can be highly singular in general.
 For example, Kontsevich's moduli stack ${\sM_{g,n}}(X,\beta)$ of stable maps from $n$-pointed stable curves of genus $g$ to a projective variety $X$ is known to be singular even if $X$ is smooth.